THE RACIAL WEALTH AND INCOME GAP

 The median wealth gap between Black and white families in the United States is both significant and growing.
 In 2016, white families had 10 times the wealth of Black families.
 This massive difference in wealth is no accident.
 Instead, it was created and has been sustained by generations of racist federal policies.

 NETWORK’s Racial Wealth and Income Gap Workshop

-To request NETWORK’s Racial Wealth and Income Gap workshop for your group or organization presented by a member of the NETWORK staff, please fill out this form.
+To invite a NETWORK staff member to lead the Racial Wealth and Income Gap workshop for your group or organization, please complete this form.